Electronic Mechanism that Quenches Field-Driven Heating as Illustrated with the Static Holstein Model

 Using the Wigner coordinates $\tave = (t + t')/2$ and $\trel = t - t'$, we define the Fourier transform $ G^{\alpha}_\mathrm{loc}(\tave, \omega) = \int d\trel \, e^{\im(\omega+\im \eta)\trel} \sum_i G^{\alpha}_{ii}(\tave+\trel/2,\tave-\trel/2) / L $ of the local Green's functions.
 Then, the density of states becomes $A(\tave,\omega) = - \mathrm{Im} \, G^\mathrm{ret}_\mathrm{loc}(\tave,\omega) / \pi$ and the occupation $A^{<}(\tave,\omega) = \mathrm{Im} \, G^<_\mathrm{loc}(\tave,\omega) / 2\pi$.
 The steady-state spectra are shown in Fig.~\ref{fig:FT_spec_E1.0} for $\kB T =0.01$.
 Their ratio defines the nonequilibrium distribution function,

 which can be interpreted as a generalized nonequilibrium fluctuation-dissipation theorem in the long-time limit.

 We can understand the main spectral features in Fig.~\ref{fig:FT_spec_E1.0} from the zero-temperature limit.
-Due to the doubling of the unit cell by the Peierls distortion, the energy spectrum of the steady state in Fig.~\ref{fig:phase_diagram}(a) consists of two interpenetrating Wannier-Stark ladders with a level spacing of $E$ each.
+Because of the doubling of the unit cell by the Peierls distortion, the energy spectrum of the steady state in Fig.~\ref{fig:phase_diagram}(a) consists of two interpenetrating Wannier-Stark ladders with a level spacing of $E$ each.
 The color coding of the energy levels corresponds to $f_\infty(\omega)$, which we calculate using Floquet theory.
-Because the zero-temperature Green's functions do not decay with time, we average the spectra over $\tave$---in this way, steady-state observables are defined consistently at $\kB T=0$ and $\kB T > 0$.
+Because the zero-temperature Green's functions do not decay with time, we average the spectra over $\tave$; in this way, steady-state observables are defined consistently at $\kB T=0$ and $\kB T > 0$.
 We obtain $f_\infty(\epsilon_\nu + m E) = \frac{2}{L} \sum_{p} \expvtext{\fden{p\nu}(t=0)}$ for $\epsilon_{1,2} \in [-E/2,E/2]$, independent of $m\in \mathds{Z}$.
 Here, $\fden{p\nu}(t=0)$ is the number operator in the Floquet basis with momentum $p\in [0,\pi)$.
 Hence, $f_\infty(\omega)$ is given by the overlap of the Floquet states with the initially occupied states.